bkabhishek7/rest-sample-jaxrs-jetty-swagger/README.md

 3)Run the Main class: RestApplication4)Hit the browser with localhost:8080

-I have just put all things together, for better/detailed explanation of the plugin follow the link https://gist.github.com/nosmokingpistol/302c4c3ef30f183cf70e.
-This is a very good article for beginners.
+I have just put all things together, for better/detailed explanation of the plugin follow the link https://gist.github.com/nosmokingpistol/302c4c3ef30f183cf70e. <-This is a very good article for beginners.